arlonproj/arlon/README.md

 Here is a summary of the kinds of resources generated and deployed by the chart:
 - A unique namespace with a name based on the cluster's name.
-All subsequent resources below are created inside of that namespace.
+All subsequent resources below are created inside that namespace.
 - The stack-specific resources to create the cluster (for e.g. Cluster API resources)
 - A `clusterregistration` to automatically register the cluster with ArgoCD
 - A GitRepoDir to automatically create a git repo and/or directory to host a copy